kevin-hw-li/project_final/README.md

 # StockBT

-This is an app which allows visitors to check U.S. stock quotes, and allows logged in users to back test their trading strategies.
+This is an app which allows people to check U.S. stock quotes, and allows logged in users to back test their trading strategies.
 [Access](https://stockbt.herokuapp.com/)

 ### LANGUAGES USED